MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 Business-critical Oracle applications, such as Oracle E-Business Suite, require failure prevention and therefore a holistic architecture.

-Consider the following tier 1 example for E-Business Suite in a multiple availability zone deployment that has second region deployments for disaster recovery.
+Consider the following Tier-1 example for E-Business Suite in a multiple availability zone deployment that has second region deployments for disaster recovery.

 - Establish a two-availability zone deployment.
 The application tier uses Azure Site Recovery with a passive secondary VM.